Riots hit major bauxite mining hub in Guinea

+Nikkei rises for 1st time this week on weak yen; Takata trade suspended

+* Foreigners net sellers of cash stocks for 1st time in 9 weeks

-CONAKRY Riots have paralysed a major bauxite mining hub in Guinea, Africa's top producer, as residents erected barricades and burnt tyres to protest against high pollution levels and power cuts, government and company officials said on Tuesday.
+CONAKRY, April 25 Riots have paralysed a major bauxite mining hub in Guinea, Africa's top producer, as residents erected barricades and burned tyres to protest against high pollution levels and power cuts, government and company officials said on Tuesday.

 The unrest broke out on Monday night in the city of Boke, home to mining companies Societe Miniere de Boke (SMB) and Companie Bauxite de Guinee (CBG) which each export around 15 million tonnes of the aluminium ore annually.